Kim Kardashian: Relationships

+Since 2026, she has been in a relationship with British Formula One World Champion Lewis Hamilton.

 Religion

 Kim Kardashian is a Christian and has described herself as "really religious".
 She was educated in Christian schools of both the Presbyterian and Roman Catholic traditions.
-In October 2019, she was baptized in an Armenian Apostolic ceremony at the baptistery in the Etchmiadzin Cathedral complex and given the Armenian name Heghine (Հեղինէ).

 In April 2015, Kardashian and West traveled to the Armenian Quarter of the Old City in Jerusalem to have their daughter baptized in the Armenian Apostolic Church, one of the oldest denominations of Oriental Orthodox Christianity.
 The ceremony took place at the Cathedral of St. James.
 Khloé Kardashian was appointed as the godmother.
-In October 2019, Kim baptized her three younger children at the baptistery in the Etchmiadzin Cathedral complex, Armenia's mother church.
+In October 2019, Kardashian and her three younger children were baptized at the baptistery in the Etchmiadzin Cathedral complex, Armenia's mother church.
+Kardashian was given the Armenian name Heghine (Հեղինէ) at her baptism.

 Health and pregnancies

 Kardashian has four children with Kanye West: two daughters (born 2013 and 2018) and two sons (born 2015 and 2019).

 Kardashian has publicly discussed difficulties during her first two pregnancies.
 She experienced pre-eclampsia during her first, which forced her to deliver at 34 weeks.
 With both pregnancies, she developed placenta accreta after delivery, eventually undergoing surgery to remove the placenta and scar tissue.
 After her second pregnancy, doctors advised her not to become pregnant again; her third and fourth children were born via surrogacy.

 Kardashian has also spoken about her psoriasis.
 In May 2021, it was reported that Kardashian had tested positive for COVID-19 in November 2020.
 She confirmed this report but denied reports that she caught the disease after hosting a party at a private island.

 In October 2025, Kardashian revealed that she received a brain aneurysm diagnosis and suggested the condition was due to the ongoing stress in dealing with splitting from West.